jonesr18/ThresholdPy/README.md

 - Original ThresholdR package by MDMotlagh
 - ScanPy development team for the excellent single-cell analysis framework
 - scikit-learn for robust machine learning implementations
+- Claude Sonnet 4 for initial conversion from R to Python